-All dogs are spayed or neutered, have received all age-appropriate vaccinations, microchipped, & heartworm tested prior to being adopted, as well as on heartworm preventative in their foster home.
+All dogs are spayed or neutered, have received all age-appropriate vaccinations, are microchipped, & heartworm tested prior to being adopted, as well as on heartworm preventative in their foster home.
 Please note that puppies do not receive rabies shots or heartworm testing until usually around 6 months of age.

 I applied but haven't heard anything about my application, when will I hear back?

 We receive many applications each day for our dogs, and if a dog we post on Facebook gets a lot of attention, we may be inundated with applications.
-We only have 3 people who process applications, and they work full time jobs in addition to volunteering with the rescue, so it takes us a good deal of time to review the applications.
+We only have 2 people who process applications, and they work full time jobs in addition to volunteering with the rescue, so it takes us a good deal of time to review the applications.
 Once we decide which applications meet our guidelines, we must call the applicant's landlord and veterinarian (if applicable) to make sure that everything checks out.
 It's only once all of these checks are complete that you will be contacted, unless there is a problem with the information you provided.
 For approved applications, someone from our adoption team will reach out to you to set up the home visit.
 In the event your application is declined, we try to let you know as soon as possible why the application was declined.
-However be aware that our Directors make these decisions and they typically receive 100s of emails a day to sort through, so it may be a week or more before you hear something.
+However be aware that our Director makes these decisions and she typically receive 100s of emails a day to sort through, so it may be a week or more before you hear something.
 Please be patient!
 Please also keep in mind that if the information you provided isn't accurate (phone number/email is wrong) or we can't get information from a landlord or vet, the process will take longer.
 In these situations we will contact you via email or phone to get the correct information, so please check your email.

 I applied for the dog I saw on Facebook but then saw that it was adopted to someone else.
 What gives?!